WYNZ: Sale to Saga

 In 1993, WYNZ-AM-FM were bought by Saga Communications for $350,000.
 Saga switched AM 970 to a hot talk format as WZAN, while the FM station was re-branded as "Oldies 100.9 WYNZ".
-The Oldies on-air staff included Dean Rogers, Chuck Igo and Ted Talbot.
-After the departure of Igo (1994) and Rogers (1997), Bob Anderson assumed mornings until his death in 2003 while hosting his Saturday morning shift Igo, who had returned to the station in late 2001 to handle afternoons, moved into the morning show.
+The on-air staff included Dean Rogers, Chuck Igo and Ted Talbot.
+After the departure of Igo (1994) and Rogers (1997), Bob Anderson assumed mornings until his death in 2003 while hosting his Saturday morning shift.
+Igo, who had returned to the station in late 2001 to handle afternoons, moved into the morning show.
 Corey Garrison, Ken McGrail, Gary "The K" Koblara, Mike Kimball, Ed Petty, Jeff Pierce, Chris Harper and the late Tom Kelly (Tom Pagnotti) have handled air duties.

 In 2007, WYNZ evolved, eliminating the hits of the 1950s, and moving the format forward to incorporate hits from the 1980s, re-branding as "Big Hits Y100.9".
 In 2009, the station changed its city of license from Westbrook to South Portland.